 Leasing a car is a popular option for expats living in the Netherlands.
-Advantages of leasing vs buying include lower monthly expenses and zero maintenance costs.
-Leasing also means you can drive a newer, higher-value car than when buying.
+Advantages of leasing vs buying include lower monthly expenses, no insurance costs, and zero maintenance and repair costs – all of which are included in the lease price.
+This makes leasing a “no fuss” option ideal for expats.
+Plus you can drive a comfortable new car with all the mod cons while living in the Netherlands.

-For electric cars there are also additional subsidies meaning you can reclaim up to €3350 back from the Government for buying or leasing an electric car.
+For electric cars there are also additional subsidies in NL meaning you can reclaim up to €3350 back from the Government for buying or leasing an electric car.

 Benefits of leasing a car in The Netherlands